kjanic/hello-world/README.md

 # hello-world
 just another repository
-Hi, this is my first steps in github.
+Hi, these are my first steps in github.
 I had tacos.
 I had also patatos.